em3ndez/tiny-web-server/README.md

 Same notes as above - the current implementation is `ws://` not `wss://`

-# Build and Test of TinyWeb itself
+# Build and Test of Tiny itself

-## Compiling TinyWeb
+## Compiling Tiny

-To compile `TinyWeb.java`, simply run:
+To compile `Tiny.java`, simply run:

 ```bash
 make compile